welissonArley/Packages.MAUI/src/MauiDays/readme.md

 #### Pages

 My customizable calendar page give you the freedom to create a personalized interface with a customizable calendar and IView of your choice.
-The page receive as parameter a command that triggers every time a user selects a day.
+The page receive as parameter a command that triggers every time an user selects a day.
 This powerful combination allows you displaying detailed information about a selected day, or triggering a specific event.

 Here's an example: